 When given responsibility, students can do great things!
 A great place to start is within your own classroom community.
 Help students take ownership of their classroom community by giving out kindness jobs just as you would line leader or office runner.
 As a class, discuss ways students can help each other within the classroom then assign a student to be Kindness King or Kindness Queen.
 Let students know that it’s their responsibility to watch out and help their peers in the ways discussed or when they see someone in need.

 Now that there’s a Kindness King or Queen in your classroom, help your class be known as the Kindness Class!
-Another group discussion around who in the school might need a special treat, whether it’s a new teacher, a hard working administrator or the friendly crossing guard.
+Another group discussion around who in the school might need a special treat, whether it’s a new teacher, a hard-working administrator or a friendly crossing guard.
 Help students identify unique traits about that person to find a fitting act of kindness for them.
-Find a no bake recipe to make as a class, an origami craft to build a mini figurine zoo or offer support by dedicating time to a school errand.
+Find a no-bake recipe to make as a class, an origami craft to build a mini figurine zoo or offer support by dedicating time to a school errand.